-The story of how Seven Stars Farm came to begins in 1939, when influential philanthropist Mabel Pew Myrin and her husband Alarik Myrin bought 1000 acres of Northern Chester County, Pa farmland and named it Kimberton Farms.
-The Myrins’ wanted to test the practicality of Austrian philosopher Dr. Rudolf Steiner’s Biodynamic method of agriculture and to establish a school that utilized Steiner’s “Waldorf” approach to education.
+Seven Stars Farm was founded in 1939, when influential philanthropist Mabel Pew Myrin and her husband Alarik Myrin bought 1,000 acres of northern Chester County, Pennsylvania, farmland and named it Kimberton Farms.
+The Myrins wanted to test the practicality of Austrian philosopher Dr. Rudolf Steiner’s biodynamic method of agriculture and to establish a school that utilized Steiner’s “Waldorf” approach to education.
 By 1941, the Myrins had enlisted Dr. Ehrenfried Pheiffer, noted biodynamic pioneer, to manage the farm and biodynamic training center.
 Although Dr. Pheiffer’s time in Kimberton was brief, he had planted the seeds of biodynamic agriculture.

-Chester County’s Open Space Preservation Program, making Seven Stars Farm one of the early models of preserving farmland in Chester County.
+Chester County’s Open Space Preservation program, making Seven Stars Farm one of the early models of preserving farmland in Chester County.